meliao/osdc_support/intro.rst

 OSDC Resource Allocations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+The Open Science Data Cloud has a very active community of BETA users and demand for OSDC services are growing.
+To help keep up with the demand for computing resources, we review active resource allocations on a quarterly basis and make sure that allocations are adequately distributed among projects based on scientific merit and/or established partnership status with the OSDC.
+This is done through a process of surveys to active recipients of OSDC resource allocations.

+Resource allocation periods are generally for 3 months at a time and begin on January 1, April 1, July 1, October 1.
+All incoming applications for resources will be reviewed near one of these terms and are due on the 15th of the month prior (e.g., December 15th for the allocation period starting January 1st).
+During the survey process, a resource allocation extension can be requested if your research is not yet complete.

 A general resource allocation on the OSDC can be requested through the `application process <https://www.opensciencedatacloud.org/apply>`_.
 Special protected resources like the `Bionimbus-PDC <https://bionimbus-pdc.opensciencedatacloud.org/>`_ have their own